The Best Carving Knife - 2021

 - There are knives that are specifically designed for those making homemade beef jerky, which means they come with a uniquely dimpled blade.
 Although you can execute other cuts using this knife, if you don’t make homemade beef jerky, this might be one to skip.

 - Before you buy, make sure your chosen knife will be able to tackle all the food types you plan to make.
 The MAIRICO Stainless Steel Carving Knife will probably be the most useful for everyday use.
 The 11-inch blade can handle turkey and chicken, as well as pork loins, brisket, vegetables and fruits.
-The Dalstrong Quantum 1 High-Carbon Steel Carving Knife is also versatile, handling roasts, barbecue and salmon as well as fruits and vegetables.

 - Although it’s generally advised to hand wash your knives, some can be cleaned in the dishwasher.
 Keep in mind that even though these knives can be placed in the dishwasher, the life of the steel itself is shortened by doing so.